unger06/UndertaleCharList/README.md

 # Project - Undertale Character List
+> **DISCLAIMER:** This entire project was intended and is used as a school project.
+Everything having a connection to the game "UNDERTALE" belongs to Toby Fox.
 ## 1) What is "UNDERTALE"?
 "Undertale" is a RPG-like game where you play as a human who has fallen into a deep hole and woke up in an underground world full of monsters.